Facts About Abuse and Neglect

 There were 3.4 million reports of child maltreatment in the United States involving more than six million children.

 Over 680,000 children were found to be victims of child maltreatment.

 Of these victims:

-1,570 children died from maltreatment.
-Young children are particularly vulnerable, four-fifths (81.6 percent) of all child fatalities were younger than four years old.
-More than two-fifths (42.4 percent) of the children who die from maltreatment every year are under a year old.
+1,640 children died from maltreatment.
+Young children are particularly vulnerable, three-quarters (70.3 percent) of all child fatalities were younger than three years old.
+More than two-fifths (44.4 percent) of the children who die from maltreatment every year are under a year old.

-While it is often assumed that children who die from maltreatment have been physically assaulted, in fact more than seven-tenths (71.1 percent) suffered from neglect.
+While it is often assumed that children who die from maltreatment have been physically assaulted, in fact more than six-tenths (69.9 percent) suffered from neglect.

-Nearly four-fifths (78.3 percent) of perpetrators of child maltreatment were parents acting alone, together, or with other individuals.
+Four-fifths (80 percent) of perpetrators of child maltreatment were parents acting alone, together, or with other individuals.

 - Learn about the role of public child welfare systems in confronting abuse and neglect — and how they often fail the children they’re supposed to protect.